A polarimetrically oriented X-ray stare at the accreting pulsar EXO 2030+375: Discussion

 One qualitative interpretation of the observed low PD is pointed by the complex pulse profile of \src\ (see Figs. \ref{fig:phase_resolved} and \ref{fig:phase_resolved_HXMT}).
-Such a complexity may derive from a complex magnetic field geometry where different hot spots contemporarily contribute to the observed emission at different pulse phases.
+Such a complexity may derive from a complex magnetic field geometry where different hot spots simultaneously contribute to the observed emission at different pulse phases.
 The observed low PD might therefore be interpreted as due to mixing of emission from several parts of NS surface observed at different angles.

 Another interpretation can be linked to the relation between the magnetic field geometry, in particular, the magnetic obliquity and the observer's line of sight.
-If the magnetic dipole is nearly aligned with the rotation axis and the observer looks from aside (as it seems to be the case for Her X-1 and Cen X-3), the changes of the PA with the pulsar phase are rather small and the average polarization is significant.
-On the other hand, for a highly inclined dipole and especially observed at small inclination, the variations of the dipole position angle (that is reflected in the PA) are large resulting in a strongly reduced average polarization.
+If the magnetic dipole is nearly aligned with the rotation axis and the observer looks from the side (as seems to be the case for Her X-1 and Cen X-3), the changes in the PA with the pulsar phase are rather small and the average polarization is significant.
+On the other hand, for a highly inclined dipole (especially when observed at small inclinations), the variations of the dipole position angle (that is reflected in the PA) are large, resulting in a strongly reduced average polarization.
 This interpretation is in line with the results obtained for the system geometry in \src\ and further discussed in the next section.